Thomas Bezanson: Early life and education

 Brother Thomas was born in Halifax, Nova Scotia, a descendant of Irish and Scottish families that had been in Nova Scotia for many generations.
 In 1950 he graduated from Nova Scotia College of Art and Design.
 He also spent some time in New York City studying at Art Students League of New York.
 From 1951 to 1958 he both worked in business and was an advisor to the Nova Scotia Handcraft Century.
 He began working in pottery in 1953.
 In 1958–59 he traveled and studied in Europe.

 Monastic life and career

 In 1959, he entered the Benedictine Monastery, Weston Priory, in Weston, Vermont.
-In 1968 he graduated from University of Ottawa with a master's degree in Philosophy and a University Gold Medal.
+In 1968 he graduated from the University of Ottawa with a master's degree in philosophy and a University Gold Medal.
 In 1976 he was a visiting lecturer at Alfred University School of Ceramics.
-In 1978 he traveled in Japan and to Taipei.
-While in Japan he met with five "Living National Treasure (Japan)" potters.
+In 1978 he traveled to Japan and Taipei.
+While in Japan he met five Living National Treasure potters.
 In 1983 he was awarded a National Endowment for the Arts grant.
-From 1985 until his death, he was the Artist-in-Residence at Mount Saint Benedict in Erie, Pennsylvania.
+From 1985 until his death, he was the artist-in-residence at Mount Saint Benedict in Erie, Pennsylvania.

-He had hundreds of exhibitions in galleries and museums around the world.
-His works are in over 80 museum collections.
-Brother Thomas was renowned for his original glaze recipes and perfect forms and always sought to create something new and beautiful.
-His exacting standards made for the shattering of over 80% of each firing.
-One "rescued" piece, however, is now in the collection of the Museum of Fine Arts, Boston.
+His works are held in more than 80 museum collections.
+One piece, initially rejected by the artist, is in the collection of the Museum of Fine Arts, Boston.